davshoward/tux/README.md

 ## Features 💪
 * HTML - Build templates with Nunjucks
-* CSS - SCSS syntax and PostCSS-cssnext - "Use tomorrow’s CSS syntax, today" including autoprefixing and fallbacks
+* CSS - PostCSS with autoprefixing, nesting, custom media queries and more - "Use tomorrow’s CSS syntax, today"
 * JS - Bundle and transpile ES6 JavaScript with Webpack and Babel
 * Assets - Automatically optimise images, manage fonts and static assets
 * Development - Live reload with BrowserSync and Webpack's HMR.